 - Understand the interview process by utilizing the Telephone Interview( PDF) and Interview Process tipsheets (PDF).
 You’ll find information on what to bring and wear, questions you may be asked, and more.
 You can also watch this technical interview panel video that includes samples and advice.

-- Set up a mock interview with a CDC staff member who will interview and record you before providing constructive feedback on how to improve your interviewing techniques.
-Schedule a mock interview through Handshake.
+- Schedule a InterviewStream Feedback appointment with a CDC staff member who will interview and record you before providing constructive feedback on how to improve your interviewing techniques.
+Schedule a InterviewStream Feedback appointment through Handshake.

 - Send a thank you note after the interview to help set you apart from other candidates.
 Download the Thank You Note tipsheet (PDF) for information on what to include in your notes, and when to send them.

 While exciting, job interviews also require preparation.
 The Career Development Center (CDC) can teach you how to plan and practice for your job interview through appointments, workshops, mock interviews, and more.